EvoTestOps/LogLead/README.md

 | Average | 0.9640 | 0.9503 | 0.9494 | 0.9593 | 0.8500 |         |

 ## Functional overview
+LogLead features nearly 1,000 unique anomaly detection combinations, encompassing 8 public datasets, 11 log representations (enhancers), and 11 classifiers.
+These resources enable you to benchmark your own data, log representation, or classifier against a diverse range of scenarios.
+LogLead is an actively evolving project, and we are continually adding new datasets, representations, and classifiers.
+If there's something you believe should be included, please submit a request for a dataset, enhancer, or classifier in the [issue tracker](https://github.com/EvoTestOps/LogLead/issues).

+A key strength of LogLead is its custom loader system, which efficiently isolates the unique aspects of logs from different systems.
+This design allows for a reduction in redundant code, as the same enhancement and anomaly detection code can be applied universally once the logs are loaded.

 LogLead is composed of distinct modules: the Loader, Enhancer, and Anomaly Detector.
 We use [Polars](https://www.pola.rs/) dataframes as its notably faster than Pandas.

 <img src="images/LogLead_Dataflow_Diagram.png" width="40%">